cnadler86/MicroPython_Motor/README.md

 ### DCMotor Library

-The DCMotor library provides a simple interface to control a DC motor using PWM (Pulse Width Modulation) signals.
-It supports both fast and slow decay modes and allows setting the motor speed and direction.
+The DCMotor library provides a simple interface to control a DC motor using PWM signals.

 ### Servo Library

-The Servo library offers an easy way to control servomotors, with support for various microcontroller platforms and functionality for both synchronous and asynchronous movement.
+The Servo library offers an easy way to control servomotors, with support for both synchronous and asynchronous movement.

 ### Stepper Library

 The Stepper library allows precise control of stepper motors.
-It supports both digital and PWM pins, various stepping methods including microstepping, and offers adjustable speed and torque.

 ## Features

 ### DCMotor Library

 - Control motor speed and direction using two PWM pins.
-- Supports both 10-bit and 16-bit PWM resolution.
 - Fast and slow decay modes.

 ### Servo Library

 - Control servomotor angles with optional speed and asynchronous movement.
-- Supports both 10-bit and 16-bit PWM resolution.

 ### Stepper Library